 Why This Doctor Thinks You Should Add Microgreens To Your Diet

-We recently spoke with women's health expert Wendie Trubow, M.D., about health trends for the new year and what her typical advice looks like.
-When asked what grocery item she would tell a patient to add to their shopping lists this year, she gave a simple answer: microgreens.
+When we spoke with women's health expert Wendie Trubow, M.D., about health trends for the new year, she shared what grocery item she would tell a patient to add to their shopping lists this year.
+Her simple answer?
+Microgreens.

 "They've got tremendous micronutrient concentration," Trubow tells us, so we had to dig in to see for ourselves.